nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. Completion of step 4 without any exceptions will result in successful deletion of specified `Tag` in WIFE and `Food` with specified tag(s) will have that tag(s) removed

 The following sequence diagram shows how the `deltag` command.

 *(Sequence diagram to be inserted)*

-#### Tagging a Food

-User may choose to tag a `Food` in `WIFE` with any of the pre-defined `Tag` created.
-This can simply be done using the command `tag`.
-This tagging function allows user to easily classify their `Food` in the fridge.

-**Implementation**

-The first stage of the implementation is parsing the user input to `TagFoodCommand`. `TagFoodCommandParser` is used to parse and check whether the user input is valid.
-After which a `TagFoodCommand` object is created with the specified index and tag name.
-The second stage requires TagFoodCommand#execute() to be called.

-**Usage Scenario**

-1. The user specifies the index of the food to be tagged and the name of the tag.
-2. If the index is out of bounds from the food list, an error response is returned and users will be prompted to key in the command with the valid index.
-3. If no specific tag name is specified, an error response is returned and users will be prompted to key in the command with a tag name.
-4. If the tag name specified does not exist in WIFE, an error response is returned and users will need to create the tag before having access to the tag.
-5. Completion of step 4 without any exception will result in successful tagging of the food with the specified tag.

-#### Untagging a Food

-The `untag` feature removes a specified tag from a food item.

-**Implementation**

-The first stage of the implementation is parsing the user input to `UntagCommand`. `UntagCommandParser` is used to parse and check whether the user input is valid - if the tag exists or does not exist in the food item's internal tag set.
-After which, an `UntagCommand` object is created with the specified tag name to be removed.
-The second stage requires UntagCommand#execute() to be called which then removes the tag from the food item.

-**Usage Scenario**

-1. The user specifies tag name to be removed for a food item index.
-2. If the food item does not have that tag, an error response is returned and users will be prompted to key in the command with a valid tag name.
-3. Completion of step 1 without any exceptions will result in successful removal of the specified `Tag` from the `Food` item.

-The sequence diagram of `untag` is similar to that of the `tag` command.

-*(Sequence diagram to be inserted)*